drprojects/superpoint_transformer/docs/datasets.md

 To create your own dataset, you will need to do the following:
 - create `YourDataset` class inheriting from `src.datasets.BaseDataset`
 - create `YourDataModule` class inheriting from `src.datamodules.DataModule`
-- create `configs/datamodule/your_dataset.yaml` config
+- create `configs/datamodule/<TASK>/your_dataset.yaml` config

-Instructions are provided in the docstrings of those classes and you can get inspiration from our code for S3DIS, KITTI-360 and DALES to get started.
+Instructions are provided in the docstrings of those classes, and you can get inspiration from our code for S3DIS, ScanNet, KITTI-360 and DALES to get started.

-We suggest that your config inherits from `configs/datamodule/default.yaml`.
-See `configs/datamodule/s3dis.yaml`, `configs/datamodule/kitti360.yaml`, and `configs/datamodule/dales.yaml` for inspiration.
+We suggest that your config inherits from `configs/datamodule/<TASK>/default.yaml`, where `<TASK>` is be `semantic` or `panoptic`, depending on your segmentation task of interest.
+See
+`configs/datamodule/<TASK>/s3dis.yaml`, `configs/datamodule/<TASK>/scannet.yaml`, `configs/datamodule/<TASK>/kitti360.yaml`, and
+`configs/datamodule/<TASK>/dales.yaml` for inspiration.

 #### Semantic label format
 The semantic labels of your dataset must follow certain rules.